-(a) other comprehensive income for the year ended 30 June 2016 would increase/decrease by \$250,000 (2015: nil) as a result of the changes in fair value of available-for-sale shares.
+In the prior year other comprehensive loss for the year ended 30 June 2016 would decrease/increase by \$250,000 as a result of the changes in fair value of available-for-sale shares.

 (b) Fair Value Estimation

 The fair value of financial assets and financial liabilities must be estimated for recognition and measurement or for disclosure purposes.
 All financial assets and financial liabilities of the Company at the reporting date are recorded at amounts approximating their fair value.